Louise Heathwaite: Career and research

 Heathwaite chaired an independent review for the Scottish Funding Council of the Scottish research pooling initiative which reported its results in September 2019.

 Honours and recognition

 In 2004 she was elected as Vice-President of the International Association of Hydrological Sciences (IAHS).

 In 2015 she was elected a Fellow of the Royal Society of Edinburgh (RSE).

-In 2017, she was elected President of the Freshwater Biological Association (FBA).
+In 2017 she was elected President of the Freshwater Biological Association (FBA).

 In 2018 she was appointed Commander of the Order of the British Empire (CBE) for services to scientific research and scientific advice to government.

+In 2023 she was elected a Fellow of the Royal Society (FRS) in recognition of her sustained scholarship in environmental science, her outstanding contribution to science leadership, and her highly-valued expertise in translating science to policy and impacts.